fegle/ewshdecay/README.md

     mkdir build && cd build
     cmake ..
     make
+    make test

+The last command is optional and will do some automatic testing to see if everything was properly installed.

 ### User Instructions
 After compiling, an executable called ewshdecay is generated.
 The input parameters are then specified in a separate input file, a test input file is given as *hdecay_test.in*, the input should always be given in this format.